 Symptoms Of Depression In Young Children

-Depression in children who are younger and have not yet developed the ability to understand and translate complicated feelings often have some of the most varied symptoms.
+Research suggests that children as young as three years old can begin showing symptoms of depression.
+Children who have not yet developed the ability to understand and translate complicated feelings often have some of the most varied symptoms.
 Some of the most common depression symptoms in young children include:

-- Changes in sleeping patterns, either sleeping less and having trouble sleeping or sleeping in more
+Changes in sleeping patterns, either sleeping less and having trouble sleeping or sleeping excessively

-Depression in children may be hard to identify, however, it is not impossible.
-It requires attention to changes in behavior, and paying attention to your child’s behavioral changes can alert you to a pressing underlying issue.
-Sometimes that issue will require that you seek professional help for your child.
+Depression in children may be challenging to identify; however, it is not impossible.
+It requires attention to changes in behavior to identify any pressing underlying issues.
+Sometimes those issues may require that you seek professional help for your child.

 Symptoms Of Depression In Adolescents

-- Feelings of sadness, anxiety, hopelessness, helplessness, and other feelings that commonly accompany depression.
-Some teens may also have feelings of numbness or emptiness instead, which is something to watch out for as depression does not always look the same for everyone.
+Feelings of sadness, anxiety, hopelessness, helplessness, and other emotions that commonly accompany depression.
+Some teens may also have feelings of numbness or emptiness.

-- Anger, irritability, snapping at people around them.
+Anger, irritability, and snapping at people around them.

-- Withdrawing from friends and family and pulling away from activities or things that they previously enjoyed.
+Withdrawal from friends and family and pulling away from activities or things they previously enjoyed.

-- Difficulty focusing and concentrating, which may result in lower grades at school.
-Your teen may also act out more at school if they are dealing with depression.
+Difficulty focusing and concentrating, which may result in lower grades at school.
+Your teen may also act out more at school if they are experiencing depression.

-- Dealing with aches and pains around the body that have no clear explanation and are not treated by normal remedies.
+Aches and pains around the body without clear explanation that are resistant to standard remedies.

 Some of the above can be associated with changes throughout puberty, but the majority of these, when noticed together, may point to a deeper issue.
-If you start seeing these behaviors within your own child, let them know that it is okay to open up to you or to another adult they trust about their feelings so that they can get help and treat their symptoms.
-You and your child are not alone in your struggles!
+If you start seeing these behaviors within your child, let them know that it is okay to confide in you or another adult they trust about their feelings.

 Not all depressive episodes have a specific reason for their development.
 Sometimes, depression may develop on its own.
-However, depression can also take place as a result of an external situation that is causing mental stress for a child.
-Some of these causes may include:
+However, depression can also occur due to an external situation that causes mental stress for a child.
+Some common causes include:

 How Can I Help My Child If They Have Depression?

-If you believe that your child does have depression, taking the next step towards treatment will equip both you and your child with the knowledge and skills needed to improve your child’s life and help them work through their symptoms.
-Here are some tips on how you can get started.
+If you believe that your child does have depression, taking the next step towards treatment will equip both you and your child with the knowledge and skills needed to cope with its symptoms and create a healthy, balanced foundation for healing.
+Here are some tips on how you can get started:

 Seeking Out Help

-The first step that you should take is to take your child to your primary care physician or reach out to a mental health professional who can better understand your child’s symptoms (whether those are associated with depression in children or are part of a different mental health disorder that may be affecting your child) and provide a diagnosis that you can then go off to help your child receive treatment.
-This treatment may consist of talk therapy or a mix of talk therapy and medication, depending upon the severity of their symptoms.
+Consult your child’s primary care physician or reach out to a mental health professional who can better understand your child’s symptoms (whether those are associated with depression or are part of a different mental health issue) to provide a diagnosis and develop a treatment plan.
+This treatment may consist of talk therapy or a mix of talk therapy and medication, depending upon the severity of the symptoms.